top of page

 and here's a little more....

-My very first experience of knitting was with my Mum, I must have been about 4 and she had endless patience, starting each row for me as I got in a pickle turning the work!
-I had short pink plastic needles and I remember trying to make my teddy a scarf, I don’t think it ever got finished.
+My first memory of knitting is with my mum when I was about four.
+She had endless patience, starting each row for me as I tried to make a scarf for my teddy with short pink plastic needles.
+(I don’t think it ever got finished!)

-I always said to myself that I would not be a true knitter until I could knit like my Mum, I wanted to be able to knit and read at the same time!
-I remember my Mums needles clicking away as she read a magazine and that seemed like magic to me.
+I always said I wouldn’t be a true knitter until I could knit and read at the same time, just like my mum, whose needles would click away while she read a magazine.
+That seemed like magic to me!

 About Me: Bio